 Regardless of that shortcoming stands the fact that there is barely a skeleton crew running the association—simply, many of the leadership positions have “none” next to their titles.
 Positions like Vice President, Emergency Needs Committee Chair, Blood Bank Coordinator, Hagwon Commission Chair, Public School Commission Chair, Human Rights Committee Chair and many more are empty.
 Almost no one has charge of positions that deal with the core concerns of the association.

 So what happens when you build it and they don’t come?
 When you rule over a kingdom of none?
 Clearly, the show must go on—people have titles, roles, duties, egos.
 Appearances must be kept, prides preserved and any internal positioning squashed.

 But it’s hard to prevent infighting in an organization that’s desperate to make progress, faces constant critiques and requires council representatives to dedicate their time for free.
 It’s even harder in an organization that attracts egomaniacs, ladder climbers, resume builders and short-timers.
 Remember that the three original founding board members stepped down within months of the launch.
-ATEK is now on its third president and so many other people have come and gone that it’s difficult to keep track on a daily basis (the vice president just left after only a few months and the Web site doesn’t even have a Webmaster).
+ATEK is now on its third president and so many other people have come and gone that it’s difficult to keep track on a daily basis (the vice president just left after only a few months and the Website doesn’t even have a Webmaster).

-When asked about the leadership void, current President Jae-hee Oh, an English tutor in Busan who’s been president since September 2010, said, “We in ATEK’s leadership are the first to admit that this is not enough.
+When asked about the leadership void, current President Jae-hee Oh, an English tutor in Busan who has been president since September 2010, said, “We in ATEK’s leadership are the first to admit that this is not enough.
 More than anything, we need people to step in the fill these positions so that we can reach the goals we have set out for ourselves.”

-However, a recent meltdown among the leadership, which will be covered in a future installment, contradicts Oh’s response and reveals continuing quandaries within ATEK only a few years on.
+However, a recent meltdown among the leadership, which will be covered in a future installment, contradicts Oh’s response and reveals continuing quandaries within ATEK, only a few years on.